surifirstpin/biplus_documentation/docs/README.md

 ### Adding Life to Data

-Allows Contextualized smart search and Intuitive interface helps all users to quickly author the content.
-Dashboards can be created using drag and drop on mobile device or desktop.
 Convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.
+Allows Contextualized smart search and Intuitive interface helps all users to quickly author the data .Dashboards can be created using drag and drop on mobile device or desktop.